rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/shelter/shelter-part3.md

 ## Submission

-1. Continue working in your private school repository.
+1. Continue working in the same public repository you used for Parts 1 and 2.
 2. From the `shelter` branch, create a `shelter-part3` branch.
 After completing Part 3, merge `shelter-part3` back into `shelter`.
 3. Complete the task.
 4. Deploy your work to `gh-pages`.